NBreddit/character/README.md

-# optc-db.github.io
+# unb-db.github.io

-The Continuation of the highly loved and apreciated OPTC Database.
+The Continuation of the highly loved and apreciated unb Database.

 This is a Database for all things One Piece Treasure Cruise, including Stats, Drops, Sockets and a Damage Calculator.